 - To enhance the engagement of 360 CIGs to influence policy implementation at the community level.

-- There is also enhanced food security initiatives across all the zones, for instance, the group members residing along River Turkwel in Turkana County have planted varieties of foodstuffs like maize, sorghum, beans and assorted vegetables.
+- There are also enhanced food security initiatives across all the zones, for instance, the group members residing along River Turkwel in Turkana County have planted varieties of foodstuffs like maize, sorghum, beans, and assorted vegetables.